nishantjr/ml-tableau/docs/tableau.md

 : The pattern $\exists x. c$ is a guarded pattern where $c$ is a nullary symbol.
   Here the guard is the empty conjunction.
 Since $c$ has no free variables, Condition (\ref{gp:xxx}) becomes true trivially.

+TODO: Give examples that violate each of these conditions.

 # Tableau, Games & Strategies